codio/site/source/docs/project/stacks/exclusions.html.md

 - add the full path to the file (when in the folder, run `readlink -f <filename>` to get the full path)
 - currently, globbing and wildcards are not supported
 - one path per line
-- do not start the line with a `/`